Skip to main content

 MEDIUM AVAILABILITY

-Vegetarian options available focusing on taro, cassava, breadfruit, kumala, tropical fruits, and coconut-based dishes.
-Talamahu Market offers abundant fresh produce.
-European-style cafes in Nuku'alofa provide vegetarian meals.
+Vegetarians can build meals around taro, cassava, breadfruit, kumala, tropical fruit and coconut-based dishes.
+Talamahu Market is well stocked with fresh produce, and the European-style cafes in Nuku'alofa serve meatless meals.

 vegan